Spring Garden Revival

 Professional Soil Testing & Nutrient Assessment Requirements for Watertown’s Glacial Till & Rocky Upland Soils

 Soil testing is mandatory for responsible nutrient management in Watertown’s glacial till and rocky upland soils.
-The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), nitrogen, phosphorus, potassium, organic matter, and micronutrients.
-Target pH for cool-season grasses is 6.0–7.0; apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit, with effects over 6–12 months.
-Use the USDA Web Soil Survey to identify local soil series, drainage, and organic matter (2–4% common; target 4–6%).
-Develop a written nutrient management plan based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
-Adjust for site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction.
+The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), organic matter, and macro/micronutrients.
+Aim for a pH of 6.0–7.0 for cool-season grasses; apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit, allowing 6–12 months for effect.
+Use the USDA Web Soil Survey to identify drainage and organic matter (target 4–6%).
+Develop a written nutrient plan based on test results, following UMass Extension rates (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Adjust for shade (reduce N by 25–30%), traffic, and compaction.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Watertown